LostFace-Hub/secure-devops-pipeline/README.md

+Secure DevOps Pipeline for Containerized Applications

-A Jenkins pipeline that pulls a simple app repo, builds a Docker image, scans it using Trivy, and only proceeds to run/deploy if no high/critical vulnerabilities are found.
+Simple repo, builds a Docker image, scans it using Trivy, and only proceeds to run/deploy if no high/critical vulnerabilities are found.